 The reality is, the federal government can change the deal at any time for any of these accounts.
 Any of the following scenarios could happen that would throw a monkey wrench into any retirement planning strategy:

 - Roth Accounts could be required to have RMDs taken out.
 This is actually a proposal in President Obama’s 2015 budget.
+This alone is a great reason to stop contributing to a Roth IRA.

 - Income tax rates could increase substantially, especially on the lower income end, greatly reducing the value of tax deferred investing.